 \[\begin{aligned}\phantom{\int_0^{\frac{\pi}{2}} \sin x \cos^2 x \, \mathrm{d}x} &= \frac{1}{3}\end{aligned}\]

-Did you notice the change of order of the limits in the last line to change the sign?
+Did you notice the change of order of the limits toward the end to deal with the minus sign before the integral?

 Here, I've used two results from earlier in the sheet (but doubled one of them)